How to Set-up Synch of Order Status in WooCommerce When Invoice is Paid in Xero

 Before you contact support please go through the following troubleshooting checklist.
 If the webhook has failed you will get the a “Response not 200” message in the Xero .
 Response 200 is a success message which means the communication to your server was successful so if it fails it is either an issue with Xeroom (sometimes after an upgrade a bug might cause a problem) or most likely reaching your server or a server setting preventing the response.
 Please check the following:

 - Check if your server firewall or any security plugs are blocking the request.
 Any access requests will show in your firewall/security plugin audit logs.
 We do add a Xero User Agent to the calls made from the Xero webhook so that they should get recognised by the likes of the GES (Global Edge Security) firewall used by WP Engine to add Cloudflare features.
 The User Agent will automatically whitelist them but check the logs to ensure that this is working properly otherwise the call will be blocked.

 - Check for Cloudflare or other caching or anti-bot apps that you are using to see if they are blocking it.
 If so you will need to whitelist the delivery URL so that it doesn’t get blocked.

 - Check that your server has Ngnix enabled and set the default application to Xeroom.

 - Install the Rest API Log plugin which is under tools and that gives a lot more info on the request https://www.websitename/wp-admin/tools.php?page=wp-rest-api-log-view-entry&id=1087

 - Recreate your webhook, copy and paste it and try the “send intent to receive” again.

 - Check your WC debug log for error messages – see below.

-- Contact Xero support as they have more visibility on the errors arising and may be able to shed light on the issue.
+- Contact Xero support as they have more visibility on the errors arising and may be able to shed light on the issue and User Agents.